Kate Hamill: Childhood and education

 or as she puts it, in "a town with more cows than people.".
 She was "a small, high-energy, highly emotional child" and "grew up in a household that prized reading and literature".
 Her bedtime reading featured Greek myths and classic novels, including Jane Austen's works.

 She married her long-term partner, actor and oft-time co-star Jason O'Connell, on January 20, 2020.

 She received a BFA in acting from Ithaca College.

 Career

 Hamill creates stories that are female-centered and feminist.
 As a playwright, she has a playful and theatrical style that features absurdity while examining social and gender issues.
 As an actor, she "tends to play truth-tellers, oddballs, and misfits: complicated people who color outside the lines."

 Sense and Sensibility

 Hamill's Sense and Sensibility premiered in a short run at New York City's Bedlam Theater Company in November 2014.
 It had a longer run in 2016 directed by Eric Tucker, also at Bedlam.
 Hamill played Marianne Dashwood.
+The play was staged at the Pacific Repertory Theatre in 2024.